toddheasley/tanktop/PRIVACY.md

 Tanktop stores the password for your Tank Utility account securely using the Apple Keychain built into your macOS, iOS, watchOS or tvOS device.
 Your password is always stored locally on your device and is only ever used to authenticate with Tank Utility.

-Tanktop doesn't collect any personal information and contains no analytics code whatsoever.
+Tanktop doesn't collect information and contains no analytics code whatsoever.